-The Great Barrier Reef Marine Park is one of the world's natural wonders and has been featured in a range of documentaries, films and photographic works both internationally and around Australia.
+The Great Barrier Reef Marine Park is one of the world's natural wonders and has been featured in numerous documentaries, films and photographic works.

-Under the Great Barrier Reef Marine Park Zoning Plan 2003, photography, filming and/or sound recording on or under the water, is allowed without a permit in most areas of the Great Barrier Reef Marine Park if it is done in a way that has, or is likely to have negligible impact on the Marine Park.
+Under the Great Barrier Reef Marine Park Zoning Plan 2003, photography, filming and/or sound recording on or under the water is allowed without a permit in most areas of the Marine Park if it is done in a way that has, or is likely to have, negligible impact on the Marine Park.

 However, a permit is required if your activities involve: